#3000Garagen

 Chemnitz garages - keep your eyes open!

 They are 3 m × 6 m × 2.80 m in size, arranged in single or double rows and often grouped together to form larger complexes.
 Most are made of concrete slabs, some of corrugated iron: garages.
-Originally built collectively in this form in the former socialist countries, garage yards still characterize the cityscape of many Eastern European cities today.
+Originally built collectively in this form in the former socialist countries, garage yards still characterise the cityscape of many Eastern European cities today.

-Garages have long been places for private retreats and social gatherings.
+Garages have long been places for private retreats and socialising.
 Start-ups and crazy ideas were born in garages, and numerous bands originated here.
 But what does the view of society from the garage look like today, what stories do the objects hidden there tell, what knowledge and skills are hidden in the garages and what potential do they have for the future of our cities in times of resource scarcity and an emerging circular economy?
-The #3000Garagen project also wants to find out together with the participating artists and Chemnitz residents.
+The #3000Garages project also wanted to find out together with the participating artists and Chemnitz residents.

 Culture begins where people shape their environment together and lay the foundations for peaceful, creative coexistence through seemingly banal customs.
 Garage courtyards are such places - places of community, daily history and creative handicrafts.